 Canadians Jane Roberts and husband Malcolm are in Ticknall exploring the places where Janes ancestors lived and worked in the days when beer, bricks, malt, pottery, coal, lime, bread, tailoring, education and veterinary services (to name but a few) were all sourced locally.

 Janes ancestors include two prominent locals Rowland Ordish and William Garrard who were ‘Farmer – Lime burner’ and ‘Veterinary – Lime burner’ respectively during the mid nineteenth century.
 Roland sold out to William in December 1855.

-In our main picture Malcolm and Jane are looking down into the remains of the entrance to the mined area of Portobello Pit while Stuart Woodward looks on.
-In the second picture Malcolm is seen outside a former home of Rowland Ordish.
+In our main picture, Malcolm and Jane are looking down into the remains of the entrance to the mined area of Portobello Pit while Stuart Woodward looks on.
+In the second picture, Malcolm is seen outside Derby House, a former home of Rowland Ordish.